 d) Divisible.
-This class is inherited from Element and is the antecedent to all those that model objects which may be divided.
-It contains genealogical references of the elements.
-The sons are the elements into which the parent is divided.
-In the marked process to mesh element division, this class ensures that elements are not marked twice erroneously, and provides information on the current state of each.
+This class is inherited from Element, and is the antecedent to all those that model objects susceptible to be divided.
+It contains genealogical references of the elements, just as a parent is the one and the sons are the elements into which the being is divided.
+In the previously marked processed to mesh element division, this class ensures elements are not marked twice erroneously, and provides information on the current state of each one.

 e) MyUpper.
-For each given element, this class maintains the object references that compose it.
-For example, in the case of a node, this class indicates the edges connected to it.
+For each given element, this class maintains the object references that compose it, for example, for a node it indicates the edges contained.

 f) MyLower.
-Contrary to the previous example, the object references that make up a given element are stored.
+Contrary to the previous example, the object references that make up a given are stored.

 g) Node.
 This class is inherited from Point, Element and MyUpper.
-It contains the data necessary for modelling a mesh node.
-At any time, and through the data contained in the parent classes, it is possible to access to the rest of the elements that contain a certain node.
+It contains the data necessary for modeling a mesh node.
+At any time, and through the data contained in the parent classes it is possible to access the rest of the elements contained in a certain node.

 h) Edge.
 This class is inherited from MyLower, Divisible and MyUpper.
-Here, references to elements (faces) containing the edge are stored.
-In addition, Edge class allows us to reference the nodes that form an edge of the mesh.
-The reference to the possible node that divides the edge is also stored in the refinement process.
-Another implemented procedure returns the edge length.
+As with the nodes, references are stored as to which elements (faces) belong, in addition to references to the nodes that form it.
+The reference of the possible node that divides the edge is also stored in a refinement process.
+Another implemented procedure returns the length of the edge.

 i) Face.
-This has the same inheritance as Edge.
-Note that references to possible inner edges, which may result from the division of the face, are stored.
+This has the same inheritance as the edge.
+References are stored to possible interior edges which may result from a process of division of the face.

 j) Tetrahedron.
 This class is inherited from MyLower and Divisible.
 It contains references to the faces that form it.
-Furthermore, some indicators are stored for tetrahedra depending on the problem under consideration (refinement flags, information about the numerical solution, etc.).
+Furthermore some indicators are stored for tetrahedra and dependents of the problem under consideration, as well as whether they are refined or not and the initial value of a solution in that element.

 k) Classes oriented to solutions.
-Two classes have been defined, directly related to the resolution of problems by using refinement and derefinement techniques.
+Two classes have been defined, directly related to solving problems through refinement and derefinement.
 One is the Mesh class, which contains a list of references to node, edges, faces and tetrahedra, all related to each other, that form the mesh.
-Our version of the 8-subtetrahedron subdivision has been implemented in this module.
-To carry out this refinement, different processes have been programmed to reach the conformity of the mesh.
-The algorithm will be described in detail in the next section.
-The other class is Problem, that contains the procedures of information exchange with other modules for problem resolution.
-These procedures include reading and writing in files of several formats and generating mesh information in data structures used by other programs.
+In this module a refinement algorithm has been used based on the subdivision of the tetrahedra in eight sub-tetrahedra.
+To carry out this refinement different processes have been programmed to carry out the conformity of the mesh.
+Subsequently the algorithm will be described in detail.
+The other class is the Problem class that contains the procedures of information exchange with other modules for problem solving.
+These procedures include reading and writing in index files with distinct formats and generating mesh information in different data structures used by other programs.
 In the Problem class there are lists of references to node, edges, faces and tetrahedra.
 These lists are not merely for reference purposes, but objects in their own right.
-From these lists an object is formed of the Mesh class copying references, so that the objects are only found once in memory, but may be referenced from many elements.
-The data transfers which are carried out between modules are references, that is, pointers, thus considerable time and memory consumption are saved.
+From these lists an object is formed of the mesh class copying references, so that the objects are only found once in memory, but may be referenced from many elements.
+The data transferences which are carried out between modules are references, that is, pointers, thus considerable time and memory consumption are saved.
 Refinement and derefinement processes are controlled in this class, as well as the transfer of information from problem resolution to the mesh in order to carry out a new refinement.